PlasmaFAIR/fortitude/CONTRIBUTING.md

 ### Prerequisites

-Ruff is written in Rust.
+Fortitude is written in Rust.
 You'll need to install the [Rust toolchain](https://www.rust-lang.org/tools/install) for development.

 You'll also need [Insta](https://insta.rs/docs/) to update snapshot tests: